The New Go-To Visa After the Golden Visa Ended

 A strong Entrepreneur Visa business plan should include:

-• Executive summary — a clear, concise overview of the project, its innovation, and its expected impact
+- Executive summary — clear overview of the project, its innovation, and expected impact

-• Market analysis — demonstrating demand in the Spanish and/or European market, including competitor analysis
+- Market analysis — demand in the Spanish/European market with competitor analysis

-• Product or service description — what exactly you will offer and why it is innovative
+- Product or service description — what you will offer and why it is innovative

-• Financial projections — 3 to 5 years of projected revenue, costs, and profitability.
-Include your initial investment amount and how funds will be deployed
+- Financial projections — 3-5 years of projected revenue, costs, and profitability with initial investment deployment plan

-• Job creation plan — how many positions will be created and on what timeline.
-Job creation is heavily weighted by ENISA
+- Job creation plan — positions to be created and timeline (heavily weighted by ENISA)

-• Social and economic impact — contribution to the local economy, sustainability goals, or alignment with Spain’s strategic priorities
+- Social and economic impact — contribution to local economy, sustainability, or alignment with Spain’s strategic priorities

 Financial Requirements and Proof of Funds